vaca251/vaca251/README.md

 ## Hi there 👋
-I'm an ordinary guy from Russia who programs various programs
+I'm a regular guy living in Russia, programming various applications.

 My name is Vasya